-10 The only published data on bequests made is from estate tax filings and thus limited to only the very largest bequests.
+10 The only published data on bequests made are from estate tax filings and thus limited to only the very largest bequests.
 Feiveson and Sabelhaus (2018, 2019) generate benchmarks for bequests of all sizes by applying a model of differential mortality to observed wealth holdings.
-The predicted bequests match estate tax filings at the top of the bequest distribution (see Gale, Pulliam, Sabelhaus, and Sawhill 2020) and thus can reliably be used to fill out the rest of the predicted bequest distribution.
+The predicted bequests match estate tax filings at the top of the bequest distribution (see Gale et al. 2020) and thus can reliably be used to fill out the rest of the predicted bequest distribution.

-(as they should be) in the inheritance section.
+There is also (in some cases) supplemental information in the SCF survey modules on real estate and owned business holdings.
+In the real estate and business modules, respondents are asked how they obtained ownership of the asset, as part of the standard question battery, with "received as a gift or inheritance" as one of the options.
+In some cases, those transfers are not captured again (as they should be) in the inheritance section.
 Finally, the question about "other" income in the SCF income module allows respondents to report an inheritance (cash or other financial assets only) received in the year preceding the survey year (to coincide with the timing of all other forms of income in the income module).
-The comprehensive estimates of inheritances and substantial gifts received rely on information from all three parts of the survey.
-11
+The comprehensive estimates of inheritances and substantial gifts received rely on information from all three parts of the survey.11

-To validate their augmented inheritance and inter vivos transfers concept (as well as contribute to other research on lifetime savings behavior), Feiveson and Sabelhaus (2019) compare annualized flow of the gift and receipt of intergenerational transfers.
-An updated version of this validation exercise, specifically to confirm that the method retains its accuracy in matching within-race intergenerational transfers, beyond the original application to high-wealth concentration, is discussed briefly in Appendix A.
+To validate their augmented inheritance and inter vivos transfers concept (as well as contribute to other research on lifetime savings behavior), Feiveson and Sabelhaus (2019) compare the annualized flow of the gift and receipt of intergenerational transfers.
+An updated version of this validation exercise, specifically to confirm that the method retains its accuracy in matching within-race intergenerational transfers beyond the original application to high-wealth concentration, is discussed briefly in Appendix A.